157th Georgia General Assembly: Special elections

 After former speaker David Ralston's resignation and death, a special election was held on January 3, 2023 to fill the seat in House District 7.
 Since no candidate reached a vote threshold of 50%, a runoff between Sheree Ralston, David Ralston's widow, and Johnny Chastain — both members of the Fannin County Development Authority — was held on January 31, 2023; in an upset, Chastain defeated Ralston.

 House District 119's previous representative Terry England did not seek reelection in 2022.
 After winning unopposed in the general election, former Barrow County Chamber of Commerce chair Danny Rampey was arrested in December 2022 and charged with stealing prescription medications.
 Bowing to pressure from the state Republican party, Rampey announced he would not take office, and Governor Kemp scheduled a special election to be held on January 31, 2023.
 No candidate won a majority of the vote, so a runoff was held on February 28 between Republicans Holt Persinger and Charlie Chase; Persinger won the runoff.

 State representative Sam Watson resigned from his seat in House District 172 in order to run for the newly-open spot in State Senate District 11.
-A special election was held on January 31, 2023; the only candidate to qualify for the ballot was Colquitt County administrator Charles "Chas" Cannon.
+A special election was held on January 31, 2023; the only candidate to qualify for the ballot was Colquitt County administrator Charles Cannon.

-Democratic member Mike Glanton resigned on January 24, 2023 due to health reasons; a special election will be held on March 21, 2023 to fill the seat.
+Democratic member Mike Glanton of District 75 resigned on January 24, 2023 for health reasons; a special election was held on March 21, 2023 to fill the seat.
+Eric Bell II was elected to fill the seat.

 Democratic representative Tish Naghise died on March 8, 2023; she had represented the 68th District.
+Former Representative Derrick Jackson was elected to fill the seat.

+Party composition

 Membership

 As of July 2023, the membership of the House is as follows: